SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 redemption.
 So it is here, or at least we shall attempt to be so.

 <img src="{{ site.baseurl }}/images/2022-02-23-pessimisim-and-optimism-wapo-takei.jpg" width="400" height="494" alt="George Takei @ WaPo: Without optimism, we have already failed" title="George Takei @ WaPo: Without optimism, we have already failed" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Actor George Takei seems to be a decent fellow.
-Once when appointed to a transportation board in California (more or less based on celebrity), he actually went out and learned about transportation issues, so he could be _competent._  He's more than just an actor, he's a pretty smart and decent guy.
+Actor George Takei seems to be a kind and decent fellow.
+Once when appointed to a transportation board in California (more or less based on celebrity), he actually went out and learned about transportation issues, so he could be _competent._  He's more than just an actor, he's a pretty smart, capable, and responsible guy.

-He's also old enough, and 3rd generation Japanese-American, to have been in one of the WWII internment camps during one of America's xenophobic periods.
+He's also old enough at age 84, and 3rd generation Japanese-American, to have been in one of the WWII internment camps during one of America's xenophobic periods.
 KK Ottersen recently interviewed him about those memories (and his graphic novel on the subject) in the _Washington Post._<sup id="fn10a">[[10]](#fn10)</sup>

 There are many aspects to the interview, both cruel and beautiful.
 One bit that particularly stuck with me was this one: